skypilot-org/skypilot/docs/source/reference/config.rst

       - projects/my-project/reservations/my-reservation2

-    # The authentication method to use for GCP on the remote machine (optional).
+    # The identity to use for GCP on the remote instance (optional).
     #
-    # If 'USER_ACCOUNT' is specified, the user's credentials will be uploaded
+    # If 'LOCAL_CREDENTIALS' is specified, the user's credentials will be
-    # and used for accessing the cloud on the machine created by SkyPilot.
+    # uploaded and used for accessing the cloud on the instance created by
+    # SkyPilot.
     # If 'SERVICE_ACCOUNT' is specified, the service account will be used to
-    # authenticate on the remote machine.
+    # authenticate on the remote instance.
 Note that this will only take
-    # effect if the remote machine is created on GCP, and machines created on
+    # effect if the remote instance is created on GCP, and LOCAL_CREDENTIALS
-    # other clouds will still use USER_ACCOUNT to authenticate GCP.
+    # will still be uploaded to the instances created on other clouds for
+    # accessing resources on GCP.
+Also, if `SERVICE_ACCOUNT` is specified, it
+    # will cause the managed spot jobs, or the service replicas fail to access
+    # any resources on GCP, when the SkyPilot controller is running on GCP.
     #
-    # Default: 'USER_ACCOUNT'.
+    # Default: 'LOCAL_CREDENTIALS'.
-    remote_authentication: USER_ACCOUNT
+    remote_identity: LOCAL_CREDENTIALS

   # Advanced Kubernetes configurations (optional).
   kubernetes: